Skip to main content

 Your most profitable guest

-In most industries, businesses focus on selling products at the higheest profit margin possible.
+In most industries, businesses focus on selling products at the highest profit margin possible.
 For your hotel this translates into attracting more stays from your most profitable guests.
 As you look for indicators of highest profit in your PMS, keep in mind that this is not uniquely identified by highest ADR, but may be highest total spend (for example, including F&B spend).
 In addition, guests that stay for longer periods of time may require less turnover of the rooms or housekeeping time, reducing your costs and increasing your profit margin.
 Be clear in how you define your most profitable or most valuable guest for this exercise.

 Fair share in your market

 While detailed, a hotel’s own data is only part of the picture needed to meaningfully interpret market segmentation.
 Knowing the make-up of the overall business in your local market or at your competing hotels, perhaps within a specific comp set, puts your own results and vision into perspective.
 Fair share is a term that is used when a market or comp set receives the same distribution of business as the subject hotel; an example is a market or comp set that receives 60% business travel and 40% leisure travel, with the subject hotel also receiving 60% business and 40% leisure travel.
 Any difference here would indicate under-performance and opportunity, or over-performance as a stronghold on a specific segment.
-Your objective as a hotel may be to aim for fair share or increased share of a market segment that suits your hotel.

 Local market comparison data on inbound travellers can be bought or obtained for free, for example via local tourist boards.
 You can also interpret this information as existing demand in the market to tap into, rather than creating demand within a segment that is not even searching for your destination.